 - A mom capsule wardrobe is not about having a tiny amount of clothes.
 It’s about planning clothing pieces carefully to create huge flexibility for outfit remixing.
 Because when your clothes all go together, it becomes a breeze to get dressed each morning.
 A capsule can have 10 pieces or 50 pieces.
 It’s more about the selection of pieces than the number of them.

-- A mom's capsule wardrobe (at least on this blog) offers a balance of timeless classics and trending pieces that are specifically mom-friendly.
+- A capsule wardrobe for moms (at least on this blog) offers a balance of timeless classics and trending pieces that are specifically mom-friendly.
 This insures you look on-point without feeling uncomfortable.
-And it also means you aren't rehauling your wardrobe every year to look relevant.
+And it also means you aren’t rehauling your wardrobe every year to look relevant.

-What you should know about this wardrobe plan
+What you should know about this Capsule wardrobe plan

 - Because I revolve my plans around timeless pieces, any new wardrobe plan on this blog will incorporate many of the same items.
 If you tried out my fall capsule wardrobe, you probably already have several (if not most) of the pieces.
 Congrats mama!

 - I’ve lowered the pieces included from 46 in the fall capsule to 35 in the winter capsule.

 - Because stay-at-home moms want to look cute and put together without wearing shoes, I’m including “cute socks” and “moccasin slippers” in the plan.
 “At home” is where the frump fight is raging!
 Looking amazing when you go out is easy because of cute shoes and jackets… “at home” is where we need the inspiration for looking put together.